 Step 1: Brainstorming and Event Development

-Program Registration Form (pdf) This form must be filled out for each event or meeting held or tabling done by your organization.
+Event Request Form This form must be filled out for each event or meeting held or tabling done by your organization, and must be submitted through OrgSync.
 It should be submitted at least three weeks before the program.

-When submitting a request, make sure you are also turning in a room layout.
+When submitting a request, make sure you are also attaching a room layout.

-Sample Layouts - the Gym, Regna, RH 116, and Pfizer
+Sample Layouts - RH 116, Silleck, and Pfizer

 Step 3: Budget, Funding and Vendor Selection